 Datuk Jamal Abdillah (Aku Maafkan Kamu)

 In 2005 Malique met and began dating Malaysian actress Melissa Maureen Rizal.
-The couple kept their relationship profile low and out of the public eye.
+The couple kept their relationship out of the public eye.
 On June 6th, 2006, Malique and Melissa were engaged and set the date for their wedding two years later on August 8th, 2008.
 Malique and his fiancée were married in an intimate ceremony held in Nusa Dua, Bali.
 The akad nikah was attended only by the couple's immediate family and a handful of close friends; amongst them D'Navigator, DJ Fuzz, DJ T-Bone and Joe Flizzow.
 Malique and his wife have four children; Inca Medina (born 2009), Rumi Arjuna (born 2011), Chasca Maya (born 2013) and Ezra Aditya (born 2015).
-Malique and his family reside in Damansara, Petaling Jaya.
+Malique and his family reside in Mutiara Damansara, Petaling Jaya.

 Malique has been subject to rumors about his health, particularly after the release of the song Teman Pengganti.
 The rumors include a brain tumor, cancer and even death.
 To this date, Malique has had no major health issues.